 Is Your Online Publication Struggling?

-Publishers struggle with SEO differently the other types of web properties.
-These sites are typically very large and usually suffer from technical issues, Google news indexing, lack of SEO fundamentals, out dated SEO knowledge, absence of staff training and overall know-how.
+Online publishers struggle with SEO more than any other type of web property.
+These sites are typically very large and usually suffer from technical issues, poor Google news indexing, lack of SEO fundamentals, out dated SEO knowledge, absence of staff training and overall know-how.

 Some of these include:

 - Duplicate Content

 As a Google news expert I can address all of the issues above and others.
 Over the years I’ve discovered many unique issues that de-indexed sites completely from Google.
 Something as simple as editing a robots.txt file is enough to bring traffic to a stand still.

 If you’re struggling to increase traffic, registrations or need training for editorial and development contact me for a free consultation.